SteveKChiu/CoreDataMonk/README.md

 To be clear, each `.perform()` in the same transaction is always in serial, it is different transactions may have its `.perform()` running at the same time.

-What `updateOrder: .Serial` does is to ensure only one `.perform()` can be running at a time.
-But it might still have data consistency problem if you are using long running transaction, as there will be `.perform()` from other transaction in between your call to `.perform()` of long running transaction.
+What `updateOrder: .Serial` does is to ensure only one `.perform()` can be running at a time globally.
+But it might still have data consistency problem if you are using long running transaction, as there will be `.perform()` from other transaction in between your call to `.perform()` of the long running transaction.

-The rule is actually very simple, just don't call `.beginTransaction()` if you are using `updateOrder: .Serial`, use `.beginUpdate()` exclusively.
+The rule to avoid that is actually very simple, just don't call `.beginTransaction()` if you are using `updateOrder: .Serial`, use `.beginUpdate()` exclusively.